TL;DR: Agile Failure Patterns — Why Agile is Simple and Complex at the Same Time

 - The work environment is lacking spots for formal and – more important – informal communication: cafeterias, tea kitchens, sofas, etc.

 - The work environment is lacking whiteboards.
 The absence of whiteboards on every available wall within the office should be questionable, not having them.

 - Agile requires suitable offices to further collaboration: spacy, with plenty of air and light.
-But they should not be a mere open space, which tends to get too noisy, particularly when several Scrum team have stand-ups at the same time.
+But they should not be a mere open space, which tends to get too noisy, particularly when several Scrum teams have stand-ups at the same time.

 Agile Failure Patterns: What Is the Most Important Agile Challenge You are Facing at the Moment?